 Oops!
 How to Get Spray Paint Off Eyeglasses (Without Ruining Them)

 Removing spray paint from glasses takes patience.
 Slow soaking, gentle scraping, and careful oil or alcohol treatments work far better than scrubbing.
 If a stubborn spot remains, an optical shop can use ultrasonic cleaning to restore your lenses.

-If you want a backup pair, or something you don't mind wearing during messy projects, ZEELOOL offers project-ready frames at affordable, stylish prices.
+If you want a backup pair or something you don't mind wearing during messy projects, ZEELOOL offers project-ready frames at affordable, stylish prices.
 Protect your main glasses and tackle DIY projects confidently.

+Oops!
+How to Get Spray Paint Off Eyeglasses (Without Ruining Them)